Ridwan2606/COMP206-Software-Systems-W2020/LabD/README.md

 The "2" is the stderr stream of the gcc command.

-No error will be displayed on the screen for the compilation.
+Then, no error will be displayed on the screen for the compilation.
 You need to cat the file error.txt to inspect the compilation errors.